-Tim is an award-winning documentary filmmaker, broadcaster, author - and one of the most distinctive and acclaimed journalists in the business.
+Tim is an award-winning documentary filmmaker, broadcaster, author - and one of the most distinctive journalists in the business.
 He has won three Royal Television Society awards and best documentary at the World Television Festival.

-Tim’s presenter-led documentaries are broadcast across BBC One and BBC Two - and he is a global correspondent on the National Geographic Channel's Explorer show.
-On radio, he is a regular presenter on BBC Radio 4 and the World Service; he created and hosted Men’s Hour on BBC 5 Live - and hit wellness podcast All Hail Kale.
-His first book - Who Stole My Spear? - has been serialised in The Sunday Times and hailed as a Vanity Fair must-read.
+A go-to authority on modern men and masculinity, he created and hosted the pioneering show Men’s Hour on BBC 5 Live.
+His first book - Who Stole My Spear: How to be a Man in the 21st Century? - has been serialised in The Sunday Times and hailed as a Vanity Fair must-read.
 It was published in the US as Future Man.
-He currently writes US politics analysis for the Evening Standard.

 Tim's first taste of journalism came at the tender age of thirteen when he interviewed pop star (and then hero) Morrissey.
 He started - properly - in the media as a BBC news trainee, becoming an investigative correspondent for Newsnight – and winning Young Journalist of the Year – before moving to documentaries.